CHNS110 Elementary Chinese I

 -

 Students use text, workbook, and multimedia resources of first-year proficiency-based Chinese program.
-See course format.
+See course syllabus.

 -